kennetholson/Happy-Camper/README.md

   * "...how do I get to {Campground}"
   * "...what is around {Campground}"

-find a full list of utterances [here](https://github.com/kennetholson/Happy-Camper/blob/master/speechAssets/Utterances.txt)
+Click for a full list of utterances [Utterances](https://github.com/kennetholson/Happy-Camper/blob/master/speechAssets/Utterances.txt), or check out our [Demo Video.](https://www.youtube.com/watch?v=Z4alyLteamU)